dr-kinder/code-samples/_readme.txt

 -------------------------------------------------------------------------
 Solution of ODE for harmonic oscillator.

 This script imports the function F(y,t) in simple_oscillator.py then uses the odeint method of scipy.integrate to solve the ordinary differential equation defined by F(y,t).

+See ivp_comparison.py for an example of the solve_ivp method, an alternative to odeint.

 -------------------------------------------------------------------------
 parametric_oscillator.py